 His mother could hear her baby crying but no one brought him to her.

-As Nick Vujicic told us that his mother asked to see him and then asked for him to be taken away as she couldn’t deal with it right then, you could almost feel that hearts were breaking across the room.
+As Nick Vujicic told us that his mother asked to see him.
+Then asked for him to be taken away as she couldn’ t deal with it right then.
+You could almost feel that hearts were breaking across the room.

 He went off and found Nick wrapped up in baby blankets.
 Unwrapping the blankets to look at him.
 Then he wrapped him up again and returned to his wife.